 This is a whiskey that is made with at least 51% Rye in its mashbill but with other flavour grains including a significant amount of corn as Rye has a spicy quality to it.
 There is generally no minimum ageing period but to be called Straight Rye it must be aged for at least 2 years in new Oak Barrels.

-The whole area from north Kentucky through Southern Indiana into Northern Tennessee exists on a limestone plateau, which is one of nature’s best water filters.
-This meant that very high quality water was being used in distillation and dilution to bottling strength.
+The whole area from northern Kentucky through Southern Indiana into Northern Tennessee exists on a limestone plateau, which is one of nature’s best water filters.
+This meant that very high-quality water was being used in distillation and dilution to bottling strength.
 It also meant that there was excellent transport means via the rivers (Mississippi and Ohio) network for sale of the whiskey.
 The towns of Bardstown, Loretto and Louisville became centres of whiskey production that remain so today.

 Stay tuned for some classic cocktails using these, or sign up and get emailed when posts get published.